exyte/Chat/README.md

 - Has a built-in photo and video library/camera picker for multiple media asset selection
 - Sticker keyboard that integrates with Giphy
 - Can display a fullscreen menu on long press a message cell (automatically shows scroll for big messages)
-- Supports "reply to message" via message menu or through a closure.
-Remove and edit are **coming soon**
+- Supports reply, edit, and delete via the message menu
 - This library allows to send the following content in messages in any combination:
     - Arbitrarily styled text with `AttributedString` or markdown
     - Photo/video